ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 ![deck-u-lator]({{ site.baseurl }}/images/deckulator.png)

 Very nice!
-I'd definitely recommend this app.
+I recommend this app.

 However, while using this and other online calculators, I found some things that I struggled with and that I thought could be improved upon: